aitkenably/quotes-app/README.md

 # quotes-app
-A simple node express web app for that returns famous quotations.
+A simple node express web API for that returns famous quotations.